dubzzzc/store_insights/scripts/BUILD_INSTRUCTIONS.md

 ## Troubleshooting

 ### "mysql_native_password cannot be loaded" error
-This means MySQL connector plugins weren't bundled correctly.
+This means the MySQL connector plugins were not copied into the build output.
 Fix:
+1. Ensure you installed the dependencies with `pip install -r requirements-uploader.txt` before running PyInstaller.
-1. Rebuild using the updated `build_exe.bat` which includes:
+2. Rebuild using `build_exe.bat` or the provided `vfp_dbf_to_rdsv2.spec`, both of which bundle the MySQL plugin binaries automatically.
-   - `--hidden-import mysql.connector.plugins.mysql_native_password`
-   - `--hidden-import mysql.connector.plugins.caching_sha2_password`
-   - `--collect-all mysql.connector`
-   - `--collect-binaries mysql.connector`
-2. Or use the provided `vfp_dbf_to_rdsv2.spec` file which has these included
-3. After rebuild, test the executable again
+3. After rebuild, test the executable again.

 ### "ODBC Driver not found" error
 - User needs to install ODBC Driver 17 for SQL Server